|

 Monday, the 20th of March, she came into the dining room and said the brewer

-had brought some yeast so on the Tuesday morning, Charlotte agreed to the
+had brought some yeast, which Charlotte had not ordered, so on the Tuesday

-dumplings being made and directed that they were to be mixed with milk and
+were to be mixed with milk and water.

-was alone in the kitchen while the dumplings were being prepared.
-About three
+Charlotte testified that Eliza was alone in the kitchen while the

-o'clock, the family sat down to lunch and the dumplings were brought to the
+dumplings were being prepared.
+About three o'clock, the family sat down to lunch

-instead of white and light.”
-She told the
+that “they were black and heavy, instead of white and light.”
+She told the court that after only eating

-court that after only eating less than a quarter of the dumpling “she felt an
+less than a quarter of the dumpling “she felt an extreme burning pain in her

-extreme burning pain in her stomach, which increased every minute.”
-It became
+stomach, which increased every minute.”
+It became so bad she was obliged to

-so bad she was obliged to leave the table and go upstairs.
-Other members of the family recounted similar
+leave the table and go upstairs.
+Other

 The Turners kept a packet of arsenic in an unlocked drawer in the office, to